Reporting and Paying Tax on Partnership Withholding

 Form 8805 is used to show the amount of effectively connected taxable income and any withholding tax payments allocable to a foreign partner for the partnership's tax year.
 At the end of the partnership's tax year, Form 8805 must be sent to each foreign partner whether or not any withholding tax is paid.
 It should be delivered to the foreign partner by the due date of the partnership return (including extensions).
-A copy of Form 8805 for each foreign partner must also be attached to Form 8804 when it is filed.
+A copy of Form 8805 for each foreign partner must also be attached to Form 8804 when it is filed with the IRS.
 A copy of Form 8805 must be attached to the foreign partner's U.S. income tax return to take a credit on its Form 1040NR or Form 1120- F.

 Form 8813, Partnership Withholding Tax Payment Voucher (Section 1446).

 This form is used to make payments of withheld tax to the United States Treasury.
 Payments must be made in U. S. currency by the payment dates.
 File Form 8813 on or before the 15th day of the 4th, 6th, 9th, and 12th months of the partnership's tax year for U.S. income tax purposes.

 Instructions for Forms 8804, 8805, and 8813 provides guidance to filers of Forms 8804, 8805, and 8813 on how to pay and report section 1446 withholding tax based on effectively connected taxable income allocable to foreign partners.

 Mail the voucher with a check or money order in U.S. currency payable to the "United States Treasury."
 Write the partnership's Employer Identification Number, tax year, and "Form 8813" on the check or money order.